cloud-gov/product/helpwanted/CustomBrokerDemo.md

 **Scenario:** Clients can view a video covering the entire process

+- Given the Client is viewing the README for the repository
-- Given there is a Video embedded in the README
+- Then there is a Video embedded in the README
 - And the Client is viewing it in a supported browser
 - And the Client clicks play
-- Then the Video should play
+- And the Video should play

 **Scenario:** Clients can replicate the video demo